Tomographer/tomographer/README.md

 -----------------

 You can build the API documentation using [Doxygen >= 1.8][doxygen].
-You'll also need `dot` (`graphviz`).
-Enter the directory `doc/` and type:
+You'll also need `dot` (from the `graphviz` suite).
+To build the documentation, simply run

-    tomographer-1.0/doc> doxygen Doxyfile
+    tomographer-1.0/build> make doc

 This will create API documentation in both HTML and LaTeX format.
+The HTML output is located in `build/html` and the latex files are in `build/latex`.

+If `doxygen` was not found by CMake, then re-run `cmake` specifying the location of Doxygen using the `-DDOXYGEN_EXECUTABLE=/location/of/doxygen` switch.

+To build the latex documentation, enter the `latex` directory and run `make`.
+The output file is called `refman.pdf`.

 [doxygen]: http://www.doxygen.org/